What is the Italian GDB initiative

 The thematic groups

-Given the complexity of the tasks required to be able to contribute meaningfully, and as the group has grown from about 10 researchers in 2016 to more than 150 to date, researchers in the Italian GBD Initiative have decided to work in thematic groups, which can address specific issues, such as cancer estimates, or those on cardiovascular disease, or even environmental or behavioral risk factors.
+Given the complexity of the tasks required to be able to contribute meaningfully, and as the group has grown from about 10 researchers in 2016 to more than 175 to date, researchers in the Italian GBD Initiative have decided to work in thematic groups that can address specific issues, such as estimates on cancer, or those on cardiovascular disease, or even environmental or behavioral risk factors.
 To date, we work in 20 groups.